-Prior to implementation, the whistle blower hotline must be notified to the Privacy Commission.
-The notification will typically be processed and published within 21 days after completion of the notification procedure.
+A whistle-blower hotline must be registered with the Privacy Commission before it is implemented in Belgium.
+There is no specific registration process for whistle-blower hotlines.
+A registration with the Belgian Privacy Commission will typically be processed and published within 21 days after completion of the registration procedure.
 Prior approval is not required.